 However, a funny situation happens when a solar panel is only partially covered by a shadow.
 If you block light from half of a panel and leave the other half in bright sunlight, you might expect that the power output will drop by half.
 But that’s not the case.
 What actually happens is that the power output will drop dramatically - you will lose much more than half the power.

-There are two approaches that manufacturers take to build solar panels that work better in partial shade conditions like this.
+There are a couple approaches that manufacturers can take to build solar panels that work better in partial shade conditions like this.
 The first, and most common, is to use an electric component called a bypass diode.
-The purpose of a bypass diode is to allow electricity in a solar panel to flow around the shaded cell.
-A second approach is to use half-cut solar cells.
+The purpose of a bypass diode is to allow electricity in a solar panel to flow around shaded cells.
+Another is to use half-cut solar cells.
 The use of half-cut solar cells increases the available electric pathways in a solar panel, making it more resistant to shade.